otobrglez/awesome-workplaces-slovenia/README.md

 To be on this list you *MUST* provide decent:

 1) Wi-Fi.
-2) Ambient without anoying / loud music.
+2) Ambient without annoying / loud music.
 3) Coffee ☕️ and tea 🍵.

 > Please do tell me if I missed something via [@otobrglez](https://twitter.com/otobrglez) or do [new PR](https://github.com/otobrglez/awesome-workplaces-slovenia/pulls).